A supplement at once inevitable and delightful

 ink on paper

-A supplement at once inevitable and delightful weaves together found texts and images to explore the relationship between appropriation and femininity.
-By slicing found materials into thin strips, then recombining them in various ways, Cleave disrupts both the reading of textual sources and the pleasure that pictures of women (such as in magazine ads) are often meant to produce.
-No matter their origin, each material becomes obscured within the textile and helps to maintain an even tension that keeps the piece intact.
+A supplement at once inevitable and delightful weaves together texts and images to explore the relationship between appropriation and Japanese femininity.
+By slicing found materials into thin strips and weaving them into one another, Cleave disrupts both the legibility of the textual sources and the visibility of the women who appear in the found images.
+The materials become obscured within the textile and help to maintain an even tension that keeps the piece intact.
+There is a mutual relationship between image and text, as each supports and conceals the other.
+The process of weaving flattens both materials, so things that once registered as background details may become reframed or brought forward.